-A 2 year study tracking the health of 14,000 babies found that those babies who consumed soy based formula where much more likely to develop peanut allergies (a quarter of all the soy drinking babies went on to develop peanut allergies) (24).
+A 2 year study tracking the health of 14,000 babies found that those babies who consumed soy based formula were much more likely to develop peanut allergies (a quarter of all the soy drinking babies went on to develop peanut allergies) (24).

 Now for the big one - soy consumption and cancer.

-Soy consumption has been claimed as a 'anti-cancer' food.
+Soy consumption has been claimed as an 'anti-cancer' food.
 In fact, researcher M. Messina - in his book 'The Simple Soybean and Your Health' claims that 1 cup of soy products should be consumed every day to prevent cancer.

 Though there have been some studies indicating soys anti-cancer properties (25), there have also been many studies showing the opposite to be true.

 A 2002 paper linked soy consumption to increased bladder cancer risks (26).

 A study published in the Journal of Epidemiology remarked that soy protein intake was significantly correlated with stomach cancer mortality rates in men, and colorectal cancer in a woman (27).